Expectations for Studio Artists:

 - Critique: I can explain the choices I make and the effect they will have on my artwork.

-- You will be given an assigned seat.
+- If you can not work quietly and individually, you will be given an assigned seat.
 You will sit in this seat everyday.

 - Music is allowed and highly encouraged, you will have one minute once I am done talking to push play and put your phone away.
 If I see your phone at any time after this the GP policy of no phones will be enforced.
 You are not allowed to use your phone to look at photo references, we have chrome books and a computer you can use for this.